-The farm maintains about 59 Pigs of all ages and breed including 20 breeding sows and 6 boars of exotic breeds, namely; Landrace, Yorkshire, Duroc and their crossbreds as of 2080.3.31.
-The major responsibility of this unit is to produce and supply genetically superior piglets to breeder farmers, who further multiply and supply weaners to other farmers for fattening purpose.
+The farm maintains about 139 Pigs of all ages and breed including 55 breeding sows and 3 boars of exotic breeds, namely; Landrace, Yorkshire, Duroc and their crossbreds as of 2080.3.31.
+During the last fiscal year, the Pig Unit of NLBO The major responsibility of this unit is to produce and supply genetically superior piglets to breeder farmers, who further multiply and supply weaners to other farmers for fattening purpose.
 Artificial Insemination in pigs (using imported frozen boar semen) is in practice in the farm, to ensure genetic purity and superiority of the future generation.
-Pig unit produced 343 piglets & distributed 254 out of them for breed improvment during last fiscal year.
-Production of Boar Fresh semen has also been started since FY 2080/81 producing 138 dose of fresh semen among which 73 doses has been distributed to the Pig farmers and 25 doses has been used in pig unit.
+Pig unit produced 486 piglets & distributed 427 out of them for breed improvement during last fiscal year.